-- the financial report of Thundelarra Limited is in accordance with the Corporations Act 2001, (a) including: - giving a true and fair view of the consolidated entity's financial position as at 30 (i) September 2016 and of its performance for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations (ii) 2001. - the consolidated financial report also complies with International Financial Reporting (b) Standards as disclosed in note 2.
+- (a) the financial report of Thundelarra Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 30 September 2017 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the consolidated financial report also complies with International Financial Reporting Standards as disclosed in note 2.